-Unfortunately, small U-locks can sometimes be difficult to use.
-A normal empty bike rack is usually pretty easy, but when you need to use parking meters, the going can be tricky.
+Unfortunately, small U-locks can sometimes be harder to use.
+A normal empty bike rack is usually pretty easy, but when you need to use parking meters or something that’s slightly bigger, the going can be tricky.

 The Pole or Bike Rack

 An empty pole or bike rack should be a pretty easy lock job.
 Just make sure you get your bike very close to the object you’re locking to.

 The Parking Meter

 Parking meters come in many different thicknesses and heights.
 The most important issue I see is people not getting their bicycle close enough to the meter.
 Try to lift it up and push in, like so…

 Normal, but short parking meter

 The extra large parking meter with a sign on it

 Some parking meters have signs on them, which can make it a doozy to lock around the sign.
 If there aren’t any non-signed meters nearby, you can usually fit your bike lock above or below the sign.

 That’s all the gifs I have for today, but there are some other techniques and things to remember.